designstem/projects/colorblindness/index.md

 <details>
   <summary><big>Never skip tasks!</big></summary>

-  *Follow the tasks in a chronological order and don't skip any in order to get through faster.
+  *Follow the tasks in a chronological order and don't skip any to get through faster.
 Quickly clicking through the pages, won't give you insight, because **most of what you will learn in here is through testing** (and sometimes failing), **through your own experience and conclusions, and not by just reading ready-made information**.
 There is one exception: In the middle of the workshop, there will be a learning station setting, so if you already know about a certain topic, it's ok to skip it.*

   </details>